 We develop medical diagnostics and therapeutics based on our proprietary technology for precision metering of gas flow.
 Our first product, CoSenseTM, aids in the diagnosis of hemolysis, a condition in which red blood cells degrade rapidly.
 When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to long-term developmental disability.
 CoSense received initial 510(k) clearance for sale in the U.S. in the fourth quarter of 2012, with a more specific Indication for Use related to hemolysis issued in the first quarter of 2014, and received CE Mark approval for sale in the European Union, or E.U., in the third quarter of 2013.
-CoSense is not yet commercially available and has thus not generated commercial sales to date; however, we are currently focused on launching CoSense commercially with the proceeds of this offering.
-We intend to begin selling CoSense in the second half of 2014.
+CoSense became commercially available in the U.S. in October 2014 and has thus not generated commercial sales to date; however, we are currently focused on launching CoSense commercially with the proceeds of this offering.
 CoSense combines a portable detection device with a single-use disposable nasal cannula to measure carbon monoxide, or CO, in the portion of the exhaled breath that originates from the deepest portion of the lung, which is referred to as the "end-tidal" component of the breath.

-With respect to therapeutics, we have previously obtained CE Mark approval in the E.U. for SerenzTM, an as-needed treatment of symptoms related to allergic rhinitis, or AR.
+With respect to therapeutics, we have previously obtained CE Mark approval in the E.U. for SerenzTM, an as-needed treatment for symptoms related to allergic rhinitis, or AR.
 Serenz has shown statistically significant improvements in AR symptoms in randomized, controlled Phase 2 clinical trials.
 In the U.S., where Serenz has not yet been approved, the FDA may require Phase 3 trials to be conducted prior to approval.
 Serenz is still in development and has not generated sales to date.